Proficiency Credit by Examination

 CLEP, AP, Proficiency Exams

 Proficiency credit via General Examinations of the College Level Examination Program (CLEP) or Advanced Placement (AP) is available for some University Core Curriculum requirements.
 Credit given through the High School AP or CLEP examinations will be nonresident, will not carry a grade, and will not be used in computing the student’s grade point average.
-The credit will be validated after 12 hours of C grade or better in residence at Southern Illinois University Carbondale.
+The credit will be validated upon receipt and acceptance by Southern Illinois University Carbondale.
 A charge will be assessed for proficiency examinations taken at Testing Services.
-Please visit Testing Services at http://testingservices.siu.edu/ for more information.
+Please visit Testing Services at testingservices.siu.edu for more information.

 International Baccalaureate Program (IB) Exams

-Detailed information about the courses for which proficiency credits are available and the exam scores required to receive credits is available on pages 35-42 of the Southern Illinois University 2015-16 Undergraduate Catalog.
+Detailed information about the courses for which proficiency credits are available and the exam scores required to receive credits is available at the Alternative Credit Opportunities page in the Undergraduate Catalog.